pierreelliott/pierreelliott.github.io/index.md

 * You can find a demo [here](https://pierreelliott.github.io/SolarSystem/).
 * And the GitHub repository is [right there](https://github.com/pierreelliott/SolarSystem).

+### Paint Online

+The goal is to have a Paint-like online tool.
+Not something really complex (just as the Windows' one), but with enough features to make it useful and useable.

+For now, you can change the thickness of the pen, change its color, have an eraser (its basically a white color pen) and erase the entire drawable area.

+* You can find a demo [here](https://pierreelliott.github.io/PaintOnline/).
+* And the GitHub repository is [right there](https://github.com/pierreelliott/PaintOnline).

 ### There will be more to come...

 ## About myself